 Meet the Cosmic Goddesses of the Spiritus Dea 3-inch Dunny mini-series.
 Part One: Cosmos

 On September 27, Kidrobot dives helmet-first into the deep waters of world mythology with the Spiritus Dea 3-inch Dunny Mini Series.
-Spiritus Dea – “spirit of the goddess” in Latin – unites 12 different female artists and goddesses under one common theme: the cycle of life, organized into four categories – Cosmos, Life, Nature, and Death.
+Spiritus Dea – “spirit of the goddess” in Latin – unites 12 different female artists and goddesses under one common theme: the rebirth of justice, organized into four categories – Cosmos, Life, Nature, and Death.

 PART ONE: COSMOS